 It is not unusual to work with folk worldwide in today’s business.
 Whether they are on travel temporarily (working remotely) or are permanent employees in different time zones, we need to consider time as a factor when we want to communicate.
 When a company runs entirely in the same time zone, this issue becomes less of a concern or is more rigid in expectations, so I will tackle both viewpoints.

 For companies that operate in a standard time zone and are relatively rigid.
-Communication is still essential if you are on travel or are one of a select few to work in entirely different hours.
+Communication is still essential if you are on travel or are one of a select few to work entirely different hours.
 A team falls apart without communication.
-However, those forms can still come as slightly less efficient but effective means.
+However, those forms can still be slightly less efficient but effective.
 Such as frequent status updates or tooling to help your peers or leadership team precisely understand where you are.
 You must invest highly in the trust of your peers.
 Working in isolation with flaky trust will undoubtedly lead to angst in your team.
 I’d even advise you to try and hit some 2-4 hours overlap (or more if possible) to ensure you can communicate directly with your team in regular meetings or one-on-ones.
 It is possible to operate effectively if you can build trust and regularly communicate in an agreed-upon way.

 Take care when you talk to your peers for effective remote communication

-People need time for themselves, their family, hobbies, friends, or extra jobs.
+People need time for themselves, their families, hobbies, friends, or extra jobs.
 You cannot assume you have access to someone’s free time beyond what is expected as a standard in your country (unless you pay them extra for it and it is agreed upon).
 Thus, don’t expect folk to respond.
 You’ll only burn them out.

 Use features in your communication tools to delay sending until their working hours—alternatively, place <for working hours> as a clear indication at the start of your message.
-Also, as a team, encourage your team members to turn off their instant messaging during their non-work hours, and culturally the “fear of missing out” feeling will dissipate.
+Also, as a team, encourage your team members to turn off their instant messaging during their non-work hours, and culturally, the “fear of missing out” feeling will dissipate.
 Instant messaging and social media allow us to be more connected than ever.
 Don’t be too connected, though.

 Avoiding ritualistic meetings

-With modern communication tooling and many tools to solve scheduling coordination, meetings are less and less cost-effective.
+With modern communication tooling and many tools to solve scheduling coordination, meetings are less cost-effective.
 A meeting’s cost can be amplified for each team member in attendance.
 It requires cross-time zone coordination and may break your team’s workflow.
 I strongly feel for a business perspective.
 Many repeating meetings are no longer cost-effective with modern-day tooling.
 Most strategic visions, announcements, and information sharing can be constrained to a limited set of members to be delimited to their teams or posted for the organization.

-I suggest highly avoiding meetings that occur at a regular cadence (with some minor exceptions I will mention).
+I suggest avoiding meetings that occur at a regular cadence (with some minor exceptions I will mention).
 If you have a meeting, have it short and with a small set of immediate stakeholders with a defined goal in mind.
 Some meetings that might be effective and worth the cost are all direct team-related or meetings centered around building interpersonal (non-business) connections.

 Get to know your team and stakeholders for effective remote communication